briangershon/bluesky-personify/README.md

 # bluesky-personify

-A social media agent that creates entertaining personas based on Bluesky posts.
+An API that creates and retrieves entertaining personas based a user's latest Bluesky posts.

 Features

-- create personas of Bluesky users based on their posts
+- Create personas of Bluesky users based on their last 50 original posts.
+Reposts, as well as posts that can't be summarized are excluded.
-- provide a way to find users that match your interests
+- Retrieve list of latest 20 personas added.
+- Retrieve a persona by username.

+Use Cases

+- Create a custom GPT on OpenAI that consumes this API and allows one to interact with the personas, ask questions, find connections between personas, generate images, and more.
+  - Included is a `openapi.spec.yaml` file that describes the API for OpenAI and LLMs to use.
+  - Note that the `/personify` POST endpoint is protected by an API key and not included in the openAPI specification to avoid unbounded LLM costs if it were an open endpoint.
+Therefore new personas can only be created by trusted users.

 ## Run locally for development